Ukrainian president burns bridges in Europe

 Germany is planning to build a new gas pipeline with Russia, but the project is not covered by the EU or US sanctions regime.

-Siemens, a German engineering firm, was caught breaking sanctions by producing electricity turbines for Russia-occupied Ukraine.
+Siemens, a German engineering firm, was caught breaking EU sanctions by producing electricity turbines for Russia-occupied Ukraine.

-But that one case aside, Merkel is widely credited with getting Russia sanctions renewed year after year despite protests from Russia-friendly EU capitals, such as Budapest, Nicosia, and Rome.
+But that one case aside, Merkel is widely credited with getting Russia sanctions renewed year after year despite protests by Russia-friendly EU capitals, such as Budapest, Nicosia, and Rome.

 Russian champagne